davidjrh/dnn.rediscachingprovider/README.md

 Redis Caching Provider for DNN Platform
 ========================

 This caching provider allows you to use a Redis cache server/cluster within DNN Platform, using a hybrid in-memory approach to increase cache performance (items are cached in the local memory and on Redis cache), and the publisher/subscriber feature to keep in sync all the in-memory caches from the webfarm.
 You must use Redis 2.8.17 or higher for an on-premises deployment.
-The caching provider is also Azure Redis cache compatible.
+The caching provider is also Azure Redis cache compatible and works great when running on Azure Websites environment.

 <h3>Quick Start</h3>
 <ol>